Mastering Automation Addendum for CloudForms 4.6 a

 CloudForms 4.6 (ManageIQ Gaprindashvili) has introduced a new drag-and-drop service dialog editor.

-The dialog editor is invoked through the Automation -> Automate -> Customization menu, and from the Configuration button (see screenshot Adding a New Dialog).
+The dialog editor is invoked through the Automation -> Automate -> Customization menu, and from the Configuration button (see screenshot ).

 Creating a New Dialog